GregZiel/ZeroClient/.ai/02_mvp_prd_v2.md

 - Sessions expire after inactivity or explicit logout
 - Failed login attempts are limited to prevent brute force attacks

+### US-016: Field Work Preparation

+As a technician, I want to deliberately prepare data for field work in areas with poor or no connectivity.

+Acceptance Criteria:

+- Users can select specific installations for comprehensive caching
+- Users can manually trigger cache operations for selected installations
+- The system provides download progress indicators during caching
+- Cache completeness confirmation is provided before going offline
+- The interface shows the total size of downloaded data
+- Users can force a cache refresh to ensure latest data before field work

 ## 6. Success Metrics

 The success of the ZeroClient MVP will be measured using the following metrics: